 Spokane Valley Concrete Slab Lifting Service

-If you notice that a portion of your concrete pavement, walkway, or garage floor has sunken, we can generally lift it back up to where it is supposed to be.
+If you notice that a portion of your concrete pavement, walkway, or garage floor has sunken, they can generally lift it back up to where it is supposed to be.
 This process is commonly called either slabjacking or mud jacking.

 Mudjacking describes a procedure in which we forcefully push a thick mud-like material below the sunken slab.
 This material collects beneath the slab and then shoves the slab upwards to its desired height.

 When done, your sidewalk, patio or driveway will look much better once the segments are back to the exact same height, and nobody will be stumbling and tripping on them any more either.